 While life as a gifted individual is full of intensity, complexity, and drive—it can also include anxiety, doubt, loneliness, disillusionment, and disorientation.
+Self-care is a necessity.

 To help gifted individuals with their unique challenges, I put together the following list of self-care resources geared-toward-the-gifted.